OfficeDev/teams-toolkit/packages/vscode-extension/WHATISNEW.md

 New Features:
 - Use Service Principle to login Azure account in CICD template.
-- Support build React Tab app for multiple environments.
+- Support building React Tab app by different environment variables for multiple environments.

 Enhancement:
 - Improve the debugging experience on WSL.
 - Support .NET SDK 6.0.
 - Speed up NPM installation.
+- Improve the experience to preview manifest file and update manifest file to Developer Portal.
+- Improve CICD template by reducing dependency on project metadata file.

 ## 3.1.1 - Dec 27, 2021
 This is a hotfix version.